-Parents can support their daughter's learning in French by ensuring that all homework is completed on time and to a good standard.
+Parents can support their child's learning in French by ensuring that all homework is completed on time and to a good standard.
 It is also beneficial if parents can involve themselves in the learning and retention of vocabulary by, for example, regular quizzing.

-Mrs Diana Wadsworth - dfw@clairescourt.net
+FOR FURTHER INFORMATION PLEASE CONTACT: Ms Eva Urzaiz - emu@clairescourt.net